 This may come as a surprise, but I personally practice tithing.
 I do this following the example of Abraham and Jacob.
 For me, it’s a personal conviction and not something that’s required of me or anyone else.
 I don’t give money to an institutional church, instead, I follow the New Testament example of giving to people in need.
 This is done in a variety of ways, sometimes directly to individuals, and sometimes to organizations that are committed to caring for those in need.
 I try to practice generosity in general, with an openness to how God may lead me to give.
 I view my tithe as my minimum commitment but certainly not the end of my responsibility to be generous.

-It’s my prayer that we will value people over any institution, that we will return to one-another focused ministry, both spiritually and financially.
+It’s my prayer that we will return to Biblical roots that value people over any institution, that we will return to one-another focused ministry, both spiritually and financially.

 Thanks for reading!
 Comments and questions are welcome.